CapricanDRJ/HadesStarCommunityData/docs/corp/a125ad1d27fcc4c18515810a32c12d2d9465565ef75fa08ca2947dee52538313/index.md

 ```
 Hello!
 We're a friendly, helpful bunch with active WS and RS!
+Please
-Please join Discord before applying!
+join Discord before applying!
 <color=red></color>
 Rocket-by Baby, in a White Star
-When your ships blow, our relics will soar..
+When your ships blow, our relics will soar..}
 ```
 ### [Discord](https://discord.gg/5VHFHkC)
 ### Whitestar Bonus ❌